hotpeppersec/cloudlab/docs/_source/tools.rst

 ============

 The `variables.tf` file is another common file seen in projects in AWS, GCP and other cloud providers.
-It typically contains values for variables such as region information or even the name of the image we created previously with Packer.
+It contains declarations of variables, and often values for variables as well.
+As an example there might be region information or even the name of the image we created previously with Packer.

 .. index::
    single: variables.tf